ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week08 Ethics.md

 > * Puts myself in the thick of the situation where it would thereafter be difficult to extract myself if things didn't go well

 📜 __Script:__
 > ___Me:___ Hello, can I speak with you for just a minute?
 I have a concern that I would like to bring to your attention.
-I am not sure if you are already aware of this, but all of John's recent work has been a collaberation between him and me.
+I am not sure if you are already aware of this, but all of John's recent work has been a collaboration between him and me.
 I don't mean to degrade him in the slightest, but to be honest, the majority of our recent releases has been completed by me.
 I have been mentoring him for the last six months, and I have some concerns about his readiness to take this leadership position.
 I just thought to make you aware of this, if you didn't already know.
 Thank you for your time!\
 > ___Management:___ I was not aware of that, so thank you for bringing it up.
 I will speak with him as soon as I get the chance.\

 ✝ __Scripture:__